Frederik91/DependencyInjection.SourceGenerator/README.md

 # DependencyInjection.SourceGenerator
 Register services using attributes instead of registering in code.

-## Install dependent packages
+## Install contracts package
-This generator is dependent on [**DependencyInjection.SourceGenerator.Contracts**](https://www.nuget.org/packages/DependencyInjection.SourceGenerator.Contracts) package to be able to use attributes used below.
+This generator needs [**DependencyInjection.SourceGenerator.Contracts**](https://www.nuget.org/packages/DependencyInjection.SourceGenerator.Contracts) package to be able to use attributes used below.

 ## Usage
 Add the "Register" attribute to the class you want to register.
 The attribute takes a type and a lifetime.
 The type is the type you want to register and the lifetime is the lifetime of the service.
 The lifetime is optional and defaults to Transient.